Fulham Solar Farm & Battery

 Key Facts

-Renewable energy generated: 175,000 MWh each year (Expected Annual Tones of CO2 avoided: 115,000.
-This is the equivalent of planting 560k trees p.a. in urban areas and having 53k cars decommissioned)
+Expected renewable energy capacity: 80MW.
+Expected to avoid 149,000 tonnes of CO2 annually.
+This is the equivalent of planting 725,000 trees p.a. in urban areas or having 67,000 cars decommissioned.

-Jobs created: 100 construction jobs.
-Plus a program of re-skilling of local workers into renewable energy.
+Jobs created: Up to 100 construction jobs, including a program of re-skilling local workers into renewable energy.

 The Fulham Project will boost local economic development in the Gippsland region, which continues to recover following recent bushfires, drought, and the decline of local industries including timber and coal based power generation.
 This Project offers an exciting new pathway for the Gippsland community to benefit from the clean energy economy.
 The Project is also expected to showcase the ability of sheep grazing and solar farms to co-exist, providing a diversified revenue stream to local landholders.

 “Gippsland has its roots in the electricity industry, and these projects help the region continue that journey.
-As the first renewable energy project to be built at scale in the region, the Fulham solar farm symbolise how the region can be transformed into a green energy powerhouse for the 21st century.”
+As one of the first renewable energy projects to be built at scale in the region, the Fulham solar farm and BESS symbolise how the region can be transformed into a green energy powerhouse for the 21st century.”

 Through its investments, the CEFC has helped Australia’s renewable energy sector achieve rapid growth in recent years, delivering substantial amounts of clean energy across Australia.
 This experience will be critical as we develop this renewable energy asset for Gippsland.